rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

   val error: Throwable?
 )
 ```

+Wrap all expected exceptions into this and let all unexpected ones fall through and crash the app.

 Now, while this approach doesn't looks particularly elegant or intuitive and produces quite a bit of boilerplate, I've found that it causes the least amount of problems.
 Also, it looks like this is an "official" way to do error handling in RxJava.
 I saw it recommended by RxJava maintainers in multiple discussions across Internet.